-Here's a letter from a young Hindu man wanting advice on how to fulfill his wish to marry a Christian young lady.
-Read it through and then decide how you would answer him.
+Here's an actual letter I received from a young Hindu wanting advice and guidance regarding his wish to marry a Christian young lady.
+Read it, Then decide how you would answer this young man's letter.

 Some general case study guidelines are available to aid in your reflection and discussion.